Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 Resource modules are multi-purpose; therefore, they contain a lot of dynamic expressions (functions, variables, etc.), so there's no need to maintain multiple instances for different use cases.
 They can be deployed in different configurations just by changing the input parameters.
 They should be perceived by the **user** as black boxes, where they don't have to worry about the internal complexity of the code, as they only interact with them by their parameters.

 ---

+### Can I call a Bicep child module directly?
+E.g., can I update or add a secret in an existing Key Vault, or a route in an existing route table?

+As per the way the Public Registry is implemented today, it is not possible to publish child-modules separate from its parents.
+As such, you cannot reference e.g. a `avm/res/key-vault/vault/key` module directly from the registry, but can only deploy it through its parent `avm/res/key-vault/vault` - UNLESS you actually grab the module folder locally.

+However, we kept the door open to make this possible in the future if there is a demand for it.